ZiWang55/HW8_Portfolio/README.md

 # About Me Webpage #

-This webpage is for me to show case my knowledge and knowing how to work with bootstrap and its components with the grid system to creat a responsive webpage.
+This webpage is for me to show case my knowledge and knowing how to work with bootstrap and its components with the grid system to creat a responsive and easy to use webpage.
+With my portfolio constantly updated with the most up to date materials I've created, with information about me, up to date resume and contact info.

 # Webpage access link #